run-ai/docs/docs/Researcher/tools/dev-tensorboard.md

 !!!
 Note
   A single TensorBoard Job can be used to view multiple deep learning Jobs, provided it has access to the logs directory for these Jobs.

+You can also submit a TensorBoard Job via the user interface.
+In which case, instead of `portforward` you will need to select a different service type.
+If the URL to the TensorBoard job includes a path, you may need to use the TensorBoard flag `--path_prefix`.
+For example, if your access point is [acme.com/tensorboard1](http://localhost) add  `--path_prefix tensorboard1`.